 This research found that only 20 percent of B2B buyers place their orders via sales reps.
 The rest make their purchases on B2B eCommerce sites.
 As your eCommerce website takes over the function of sales reps, it also needs to be able to cultivate relationships and facilitate the purchasing process as if a customer is getting individual attention from a sales rep.

-A customized user experience on your B2B eCommerce website is the key to building customer loyalty, encouraging higher purchase volume, facilitating more frequent order and creating higher customer lifetime value.
+The eCommerce trend of offering a customized user experience on your B2B website is the key to building customer loyalty, encouraging higher purchase volume, facilitating more frequent order and creating higher customer lifetime value.

 Let's explore 4 benefits of a customized B2B user experience: